HarshSinha031/Buckstop/README.md

 # Buckstop
-A retro booking app in your area css and html used
+A restro booking app in your area css and html used